pierrediedhiou/cybersecurity-journey/glossary.md

 reverse shells
 - **Network Segmentation** — Dividing a network into separate zones to limit the spread of attacks and control traffic between segments
+- **NIST SP 800-115** — NIST Special Publication 800-115, a US
+government framework covering the full spectrum of security testing from document reviews to full penetration tests
 ## O
 - **Open Port** — A port actively accepting connections on a device
 - **OpenSSL** — Cryptographic library that powers HTTPS encryption